Last Updated on April 26, 2021 by Helga Dosa

 Vespa is a way of life!

-The Vespas have become a way of life, representing just the right blend of urban efficiency, Italian elegance and unmistakable panache.
+The Vespas have become a way of life, representing just the right blend of urban efficiency, Italian elegance, and unmistakable panache.
 They have even carved a niche in the dictionary, which is a true sign of cultural acceptance.
 One might remember Diane Arbus, the troubled photographer of the 60s and 70s and whose subjects were always quite disturbing and bizarre.
 The word “arbus” came to symbolize those two qualities to old Mr. Webster.
-Well, “vespiti” for Mr. Webster’s Italian counterpart represents those who are a part of the Vespa lifestyle and “vespazzare” is a verb which has come to mean: “going somewhere on a vespa.”
+Well, “vespiti” for Mr. Webster’s Italian counterpart represents those who are a part of the Vespa lifestyle, and “vespazzare” is a verb that has come to mean: “going somewhere on a Vespa.”

 Vespa is vintage!